anarseyf/wx/README.md

 # Various
 * Why even use an Arduino Uno - can't the Photon handle everything?
-  * The main reason is that I couldn't get the EPD library to run on the Photon.
+  * The EPD library wouldn't run on the Photon.

 # Future plans (version 2)
 * ZIP code entry plug-in